 If the dough is too dry, add liquid a teaspoon at a time until it looks right.
 If it looks too wet, add flour a tablespoon at a time until it looks right.

-No-Salt Bread Recipe
+Low-Salt Bread Recipe

 Again, this recipe is for a two-pound loaf.
 Use the basic cycle with the medium crust setting.